Canon 5D vs 80D

-The Canon EOS 5D and the Canon EOS 80D are two digital cameras that were announced, respectively, in August 2005 and February 2016.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D) and an APS-C sensor.
-The 5D has a resolution of 12.7 megapixel, whereas the 80D provides 24 MP.
+The Canon EOS 5D and the Canon EOS 80D are two digital cameras that were revealed to the public, respectively, in August 2005 and February 2016.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D) and an APS-C (80D) sensor.
+The 5D has a resolution of 12.7 megapixels, whereas the 80D provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is notably smaller (15 percent) than the Canon 5D.
 Moreover, the 80D is markedly lighter (18 percent) than the 5D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 5D) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (80D).
 You can compare the optics available in the Canon EF Lens Catalog.

 Concerning battery life, the 5D gets 400 shots out of its BP-511A battery, while the 80D can take 960 images on a single charge of its LP-E6N power pack.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |1.||Canon 5D||152 mm||113 mm||75 mm||895 g||400||Y||Aug 2005||3,299||ebay.com|